Friday, April 22, 2011

-Polly wants a cracker: Cheese crackers
+Cheese crackers

-I have often stared at a lump of parmesan cheese sitting in the fridge, getting staler by the day.
-I have wondered if I could simply turn it into parmesan crackers by grating it and adding a little flour?
-I'm one step closer, having found a simple cheese cracker recipe from my favourite food blog, Smitten Kitchen (original recipe here).
-I made a few adjustments according to Berliner supermarket supply, but also because I converted the measurements to European ones.
-These goat cheese and rosemary crackers turned out great.
-If we don't eat them before Sunday (they are addictive!), they will be served at our big Easter brunch!
+I have often stared at a lump of parmesan cheese sitting in the fridge, not sure how long it will be good for.
+I have wondered if I could turn it into parmesan crackers by grating it and adding a little flour?
+I'm one step closer to that dream: I found an easy cheese cracker recipe from my favourite food blog, Smitten Kitchen.
+I made a few adjustments to local supermarket supply and I converted the measurements to European ones.

-Cheese crackers (About 80 crackers)
+(About 80 crackers)

 200g (400ml) coarsely grated goat's cheese, cheddar or similar